cyber-valley/sytech/pages/abies sibirica.md

 - #### uses
 - **plants/fruits**: cones are used for extracting essential oils and resins.
 - **plants/greens**: needles are used for essential oil extraction and sometimes for medicinal purposes.
-- **plants/nuts**: not applicable as abies sibirica does not produce nuts.
-- **plants/grains**: not applicable as abies sibirica does not produce grains.
 - **plants/flowers**: not applicable as abies sibirica produces cones.
 - **plants/resins**: resins from the tree are used in traditional medicine and for making varnishes and adhesives.
 - **plants/timber**: the wood is used in construction, furniture making, and paper production.